alexiswhng/spotify_dashboard/README.md

-# Top Tracks on Spotify Dashboard
+# Dashboard: Top Tracks on Spotify

 Created a spotify dashboard using Power BI with advanced visualization techniques.